Ahmed-Mohsen-7/YOLO-Comparative-Analysis/README.md

 More technical details can be found in project report and presentation in the [documentation folder](./Docs/).

 ## Results
-A sample result for both models, the 2d bounding box (green color) is from YOLO 3 and the 3d bounding box (different colors) is from COmplex YOLO.
+A sample result for both models, the 2D bounding box (green color) is from YOLO 3 and the 3D bounding box (different colors) is from Complex YOLO.

 ![overview](./img/result1.png)
 ![overview](./img/result2.png)